kobmaki/kobmon-check/README.md

 You found the documention under [doc/](doc/) and start with page [documentation](doc/00-A-documentation.md).

+## What is inside the directories?
+* doc - contains documentation in markdown format
+* bin - everything to execute, like scripts, helper
+* conf - configuration files

 ## Contact
 For contact info look at page [contact](https://github.com/kobmaki/).